 Psychologist Robert Plutchik developed the Plutchik Wheel of Emotions to help demonstrate and identify how emotions trigger behavior.

 The feelings wheel is a variation of the Plutchik wheel created by Geoffrey Roberts.
 This is the most common version of the emotion wheel that you will find online.
-It expands the 8 emotions into 130 emotions and primarily focuses on negative emotions.
+It expands the 8 emotions into 130 and primarily focuses on negative emotions.

 The eight core emotions are joy, trust, fear, surprise, sadness, anticipation, anger, and disgust.